-What is it about Star Wars that makes it such a force to be reckoned with?
+What is it about Star Wars that makes it so visually compelling even today?

 In a 1987 article celebrating the 10 year anniversary of Star Wars, George Lucas boldly stated, “A film is not about technique.
 It’s about ideas.”